-In Mr. Robson's class, students may be allowed to use personal devices for certain activities, but it the use of personal devices is always at the discretion of the teacher.
-If allowed in class, they are for educational purposes ONLY.
+Phones & iPods should always be left at home or in a student's locker, unless approved by Mr. Robson, who reserves the right to direct students to put away devices as necessary for the learning environment, or confiscate devices that are improperly used or not put away when directed.
 Personal communication or off-topic use is prohibited.
-Phones & iPods should always be left at home or in a student's locker, unless approved by Mr. Robson, who reserves the right to direct students to put away devices as necessary for the learning environment, or confiscate devices that are improperly used or not put away when directed.